 Okay, look around.
 You’re probably using more plastic in your daily routine than you’re even aware of — and we’re willing to bet cutting back won’t inconvenience you that much.
 One of the easiest ways to reduce plastic use is to stop buying bulk plastic water bottles and instead invest in a refillable BPA-free water bottle that you can use again and again.
-Instead of accepting those plastic bags at the grocery store, bring your own reusable bags, and use reusable containers for lunches instead of multiple plastic bags.
+Instead of accepting those plastic bags at the grocery store, bring your own reusable bags, and use reusable containers for lunches and storage instead of multiple plastic bags.
 Every little bit helps combat the plastic crisis.

 2. Save water

 3. Cut down on paper

-Technology can be a huge helper when it comes to cutting down on resources.
+Technology can be a huge helper when it comes to reducing the resources we consume.
 Sign up for electronic statements for your utility bills, credit cards, and banks.
-There are numerous (free!) apps that can help you eliminate your paper calendar, notebook and sticky notes.
-You know you have a smartphone — put it to its full potential and help the planet in the meanwhile!
-Check out Tips For A Paperless Office, too.
+There are numerous (free!) apps that can help you eliminate your paper calendar, notebook, and sticky notes.
+Check out Tips for a Paperless Office for more ideas.

 4. Conserve energy

 5. Visit a farmers’ market or join a CSA

-Instead of buying your fruits and veggies from a huge grocery chain, support your local growers by visiting a farmers’ market to pick up some fresh organic produce.
+Instead of buying your fruits and veggies from a huge grocery chain, support your local growers.
+Start by visiting a farmers’ market to pick up some fresh organic produce.
 You may even decide that a community support agriculture (CSA) subscription is right for you.

 Truth be told, there are many shades of “green.”
 But doing small things to reduce your footprint on the planet can help you reach a deeper shade day by day.